isaiah/vertx-clj/README.md

 ## How does it work?

-Behind the scene it usees :gen-class to generate wrapper classes for verticles, and executes them with vertx by the [lein-vertx](https://github.com/isaiah/lein-vertx) plugin
+Behind the scene it uses :gen-class to generate wrapper classes for verticles, and executes them with vertx by the [lein-vertx](https://github.com/isaiah/lein-vertx) plugin